User Guide

 | Trust proxy headers | Off | On / Off |

-Trust proxy headers — Enable this only if your server is behind a reverse proxy (Cloudflare, nginx, AWS ELB).
+Trust proxy headers — Enable this only if your server is behind a reverse proxy or CDN (Cloudflare, Sucuri, nginx, AWS ELB).
 When off, the plugin uses REMOTE_ADDR exclusively, which prevents IP spoofing.
+When on, it reads the real visitor IP from forwarding headers — CF-Connecting-IP (accepted only when the request actually comes from a Cloudflare IP range, so it cannot be spoofed), X-Sucuri-ClientIP, X-Real-IP, and X-Forwarded-For — and validates each value as an IP before using it.

 See Lockout Strategy below for details on IP only vs. IP + username tracking.